mutable/boilerplate-node-react/README.md

 6. In terminal, open `/etc/hosts` file by `sudo nano /etc/hosts` command and add the following row at the end: `127.0.0.1 mutable.local`
 7. Inside Mutable application, navigate into `boilerplate-node-react` stack, then `proxy` service, then to `Configuration` tab
 ![screen shot 2019-01-21 at 5 44 14 pm](https://user-images.githubusercontent.com/29226249/51478189-2db21b80-1da4-11e9-9243-5923b94d2a9c.png)
-8. Add the routing settings below and hit the Save button
+8. Add the routing settings below and hit the Save button.
+This lets services know where to redirect different routes.
 ```
 {
 	"hosts": {